Artificial Intelligence

 2025 Investments

-Impact Highlights
+Impact Highlight

 What We’re Learning

-Venture Spotlights
+Venture Spotlight

 For many students, math becomes something to memorize and move past.
 Research suggests deeper learning happens when students explain ideas and teach others.
 ALTER-Math was built on that insight.